landerpogiii3/consul-cluster-terraform/README.md

 For simplicity, only 2 subnets were created in the VPC.
 This architecture deploys 5 nodes within the Consul cluster distributed between 3 availability zones as this architecture can withstand the loss of two nodes from within the cluster or the loss of an entire availability zone.
 However, since only 2 subnets were configured, the architecture is scaled in.

-More information about the Terraform Consul-Starter Module [I'm an inline-style link with title](https://www.google.com "Google's Homepage")
+More information about the Terraform Consul-Starter Module [here](https://registry.terraform.io/modules/hashicorp/consul-starter/aws/latest "Google's Homepage")